MariaOskarsdottir/MultilayerCreditScoring/README.md

 CommonNodeD SpecificNodeC
 ```

-The inter-layer connections are only allowed between common nodes as to follow the structure layed out by Bravo & Óskarsdóttir, due to this one must specify what are the common nodes in the following format:
+The inter-layer connections are only allowed between common nodes as to follow the structure layed out by Óskarsdóttir & Bravo.
+Due to this one must specify what the common nodes are in the following format:

 Example input file(.csv):
 ```